eddyystop/jquery-pjax-node/README.md

 provides a good boilerplate for a Node+Express server.
 It provides proven basic features and comes with oAuth 2.0 Authentication for a wide number of services.
-- This repo provides a mini-framework for Node which makes it easy to serve PJAX requests from jquery-pjax and jquery-pjax-toolkit.
+- This repo provides a mini-framework for Express which makes it easy to serve PJAX requests coming from jquery-pjax and jquery-pjax-toolkit.
 - [ejs] (https://github.com/visionmedia/ejs) is the template engine used.
 Changing to another template engine is straight forward.

 We have made some changes to hackathon-starter to focus the mini-apps on PJAX:
 - We have removed all authentication.
-- We have removed csrf checking so the simplest mini-app is easier to understand.
+- We have removed csrf checking for the simplest mini-app.
-- We have removed MongoDB as we don't use a DB.
+- We have removed MongoDB as we don't need a DB for the mini-apps.
 - We have changed the render engine from jade to ejs.
 - We use Foundation 5 and Abide rather than Bootstrap, so we can illustrate simple client side validation in the simplest mini-app.

 Please read about the
 [prerequisites] (https://github.com/sahat/hackathon-starter/blob/master/README.md#prerequisites).
-Note we don't use MongoDB.
+(Note we don't use MongoDB.)

 ## Starting the server
 You can start the server with: